jakandy/smahk/README.md

 2) Download and extract all files from this repository into any directory
 3) Run "smahk.ahk"

-The first time running the script you will be prompted to specify the file path for: the SuperMemo executable and the executable for the web browser you want to use for web imports.
+The first time running "smahk.ahk" you will be prompted to specify the file path for: the SuperMemo executable and the executable for the web browser you want to use for web imports.
-The paths can be changed manually after installation by editing "smahk-settings.ini".
+The paths can be changed manually after configuration by editing "smahk-settings.ini".

 Be aware that only one collection can be used for each smahk installation.
 To use smahk with several collections you will therefore need to install